 Click-and-collect is projected to finish the year up 60 percent, far above any expectations before the year began.
 And eCommerce spending is up in almost every category across the board (with the exception of a few, like luggage).

-While we all hope 2021 brings a return to more normal life, some of the changes in customer behavior are likely here to stay—and eCommerce is likely going to continue its rapid growth.
+While we all hope the new year brings a return to more normal life, some of the changes in customer behavior are likely here to stay—and eCommerce is likely going to continue its rapid growth.
 That’s good news for anyone in the eCommerce world—better than being in an industry that’s contracting, right?—but can also be a double-edged sword.
 As eCommerce continues to grow—and grow faster than projected—the competition will only get tougher.
 The top 10 U.S. retail giants, like Amazon, Wal-Mart, and Best Buy, now hold roughly a 60 percent market share and aren’t slowing down.
 While there’s still plenty of spending to go around for stores outside of the top 10, new stores are launching all the time—so this isn’t the time to passively sit back and expect this eCommerce wave will shower you in cash.

 1. Collect more email addresses